Hatlen/har-app/README.md

-<h1>This an app i made to experiment with some differend frameworks an techniques</h1>
+<h1>This an app i made to experiment with some different frameworks and techniques</h1>

-Some of the new things to me in this project:
+Some of the things I used:

 <ul>
 <li>